gihankaushyal/PixelAnomalyDetectorTool/README.md

 ### 1. Displaying the HDF5 file
-You can open HDF5 files (*.h5, *.cxi) by pointing the PixelAnomalyDetectorTool to where your HDF5 file/s is/are stored `(1)` and where the appropriate geometry file is located `(2)`.
-Then press `View File button` `(3)`.
+To display HDF5 files (*.h5, *.cxi), direct the PixelAnomalyDetectorTool to the storage location of your HDF5 file/s `(1)` and the corresponding geometry file `(2)`.
+Initiate the display by clicking the View File Button `(3)`.
+If you need to start over, the Reset Button `(4)` clears the current display.
+For those with a pre-trained model, load it using the Load Model Button `(5)` to apply your custom analyses.

-![displayingTheCXIFile]
+![displayingTheHDF5File]

+To visualize HDF5 files (*.h5, .cxi) from a compiled list (.list), first, navigate to the location of your *.list file `(1)` and select the required detector description file `(2)`.
+This action populates the dropdown menu `(3)` with all the available files listed in the *.list file.
+To view the files, simply click the View Files Button `(4)`.

+![displayingAListOfHDF5Files]

-Some useful hints and guides are shown in the status bar `(1)` at the bottom and on the bottom right corner `(2)` a solid green light indicating the GUI is idle or a blinking yellow light indicating the GUI is busy will be shown.
+  >Helpful hints and instructions are displayed within the status bar `(1)` at the bottom of the GUI.
+Additionally, the GUI's current state is indicated by a light in the bottom right corner: a solid green light `(2)` signifies that the GUI is idle, while a blinking yellow light denotes that the GUI is processing or busy.

 ![statusBarAndLights]

-Once you press the `View File button` a separate window will open with all the detector panels assembled (similar to [cxiview][cxiview-url]) and one of the ASICs already been selected `(1)`.
-The title of the widow shows the event/image number showing the total number of events available in the HDF5 file `(2)`.
-The bottom left corner has a checkbox to turn on and off the found peaks `(3)`.
-On the right-hand side of the window, you can change the brightness by changing the histogram `(4)`.
+When you click the `View File button`, a new window will open, displaying all the detector panels assembled, with a layout similar to [cxiview][cxiview-url].
+One of the ASICs will be pre-selected (1).
+The window's title bar displays the current event/image number and the total count of events/images in the HDF5 file (2).
+To the right, you have a histogram to adjust image brightness (3).
+The bottom left corner features checkboxes to toggle the visibility of peaks detected (4) and to apply the current histogram settings to all images in the file.
+Lastly, in the bottom right corner, radio buttons allow the classification of the image as 'Good', 'Bad', or 'Ignore' for machine learning purposes.

 ![fileViewWindow]